AMY ROSE: “XO” is how I feel about everyone that I even remotely like.

 —Chimamanda Ngozi Adichie at TEDxEuston, 2012, and sampled in “Flawless”

 TAVI: I love imagining Beyoncé watching that TED talk and being like, “I should put this in a song.”
 In one of the interviews she released she said she was just scrolling through YouTube videos on feminism.
-I love imagining this as an example of how accessible information on feminism can now be outside of, like, academia.
+I love envisioning it as an example of how accessible information on feminism can now be outside of, like, academia.

 JAMIA: Yes!
 And using her power and platform to leverage someone else’s very important message in solidarity.